Using SSH on the Raspberry Pi

 Troubleshooting SSH

-If you have run into any issues with connecting using SSH, you can try using the following tips.
+If you have run into any issues with connecting to your Raspberry Pi over SSH, you can try using the following tips.

 “I am getting a connection error”